Ali ibn al-Husayn, the Eldest Son

 Thus, I believe there are two ways to analyze these Sunni historical reports:

-A) Historical confusion in the names of Imam Husayn’s sons.
+A) Outsider confusion in the intricacies of Shi’i faith.

 B) The possibility of anti-Shi’i fabrication.